Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

 With the branch protections and triggers in place, create pull requests from feature branches to **develop**.
 If the models in **develop** improve, create pull requests from **develop** to **master** so that every commit in **master** represents an improved Custom Speech model.

-## Exclude Training Data
+## Exclude training data

-The three types of training data to use when building a Custom Speech model were [explained in more detail](2-train-an-initial-model.md#Pull-Request-Training-Data-Updates) previously, but it's possible to exclude any or all of the data if it is [unsupported by the locale](#Change-Locales), or if your project does not require it.
+The three types of training data to use when building a Custom Speech model were [explained in more detail](2-train-an-initial-model.md#Create-pull-request-for-training-data-updates) previously, but it's possible to exclude any or all of the data if it is [unsupported by the locale](#Change-locales), or if your project does not require it.

 To exclude training data, find the following YAML in `speech-train-data-ci-cd.yml`: